de-Boer-Lab/Genomic-Model-Evaluation-API/src/DREAM_RNN/README.md

 - Runtime mounting (-B) ensures flexibility:
     - The **Evaluator container** mounts directories like /evaluator_data and /predictions to read input and write output without requiring files to be embedded inside the container.
-    - The **Predictor container**, by contrast, does not need mounting since all necessary files (e.g., model weights, helper scripts) are already copied into the container.
+    - The **Predictor container**, by contrast, does not need mounting for this container since all necessary files (e.g., model weights, helper scripts) are already copied into the container.
+In some cases you may want to use files that are not copied into the container at run time and these can be placed in the /predictor_data folder.

 ---